 In Europe, FM ATV on the 23 cm (1240 MHz) band is the standard because there is little room for ATV in the amateur 70 cm band.
 In the US, AM on 70 cm remains the most popular ATV mode because of equipment availability, lower cost, less occupied bandwidth and use of a standard analog TV set for receiving.
-However, FM ATV is gaining interest among experimenters and repeater owners for links and alternate inputs.
+However, FM ATV on the higher bands is gaining interest among experimenters and repeater owners for links and alternate inputs.